samrose/multivac/README.md

 end
 ```

-(Create a project on https://supabasecom)
+(Create a project on https://supabasecom and enable pgmq)

 ## Init
 ```bash